mehanik6/patchrom_nypon/README.md

 Build your rom
 --------------

- $ cd nypone <br>
+ $ cd nypon <br>
  $ make fullota <br>
+  - you will get error on compiling the framework-miui-res.apk so enter this code:<br>
+ $ ./fmr.sh

  After everything is compiled, you need to manually fix updater-script from zip! (this isn't nessesary)

  - Please do look in temp folder for conflicts and try to fix remaining bugs, Thnx.
- - for now Phone.apk and Provision.apk are not working, deleting them will make rom booting.
+ - for now Phone.apk and Provision.apk and SEMCSetupWizard.apk are not working, deleting them will make rom booting.
  - after installing you need to run these command as some files won't have the right permissions if you don't fix the updater-script from zip:<br>
  	adb shell chmod 06755 /system/xbin/* <br>
  	adb shell chmod 755 /system/bin/* <br>